-Haemoglobin disorders or haemoglobinopathies are a group of conditions affecting the human blood – more specifically an important substance or protein called haemoglobin contained in the red blood cells, hence the name haemoglobin disorders or haemoglobinopathies.
+Haemoglobin disorders or haemoglobinopathies are a group of conditions affecting the molecule haemoglobin which is contained in the red blood cells.

 The globin part of haemoglobin is a protein that consists of the alpha (α) and beta (β) parts or chains, which are produced by the α-globin genes and β-globin genes.
 These genes are found on chromosomes 16 and 11 respectively.
 Any disturbance of this structure of the haemoglobin molecule, reduces the capacity of the haemoglobin to carry oxygen to the tissues, but also disturbs the whole structure of the red blood cell containing the haemoglobin.
 There are various abnormalities which can arise due to changes (mutations) in the genes that regulate the production of these proteins.

 Mutations can cause reduced production of the proteins, either the α-globin chains or the β- chains.
 The resultant disorders are known as the thalassaemias.